anya-pich/DecideRoo/README.md

 ## Scope

 A simple set of tools to facilitate the decision-making process for indecisive individuals like myself.
-There will be three tools that can be interchangeably be used to examine the decision to be made:
+There will be three tools that can be interchangeably be used to examine each decision to be made:

 1. Jump to Conclusions - think angry birds featuring a kangaroo that lands at random on one of your options.
 2. 6 hats - consider your conundrum from 6 different perspectives, drag & drop your decision options to what you think each perspective might endorse, and optionally discuss each perspective.